boku7/boku7.github.io/_posts/2020-04-06-SLAE64_1_BindShell.md

 ### Trace System-Calls
 Use `strace` to see system calls as the `shellcode` executes.
++ `strace` will show us all of the system calls that occur within the program.
 + _I removed all of the system-calls that were irrelevant from the system trace output._

 ```bash